-Heat a large skillet on the stove top over medium-high heat.
+Heat a large, heavy-bottomed skillet on the stovetop over medium-high heat.

 Scoop clumps of the ground beef into the hot skillet.
 Use the spatula to break apart the clumps into smaller pieces.

-Stir the ground beef every three to five minutes as it cooks in the skillet.
+Stir the ground beef every 3 to 5 minutes as it cooks in the skillet.
+(Stirring more often will prevent the outside from getting crisp and brown.)
 Break apart the cooking meat with the spatula to get the chunks smaller if desired.
-Cook the ground beef for eight to 10 minutes or until no pink remains in the middle of the pieces.
-The USDA recommends cooking ground beef until it reaches an internal temperature of 160 degrees Fahrenheit.
+Cook the ground beef for 8 to 10 minutes or until no pink remains in the middle of the pieces.

 Tip the skillet slightly so the grease runs to one side of the pan.
 Use a slotted spoon to scoop out the ground beef from the other side of the pan, allowing the grease to drain off as you scoop.

-Start with a lean ground beef for a lower fat dish.
-For more fat removal, place the cooked ground beef in a colander or sieve.
-Pour hot but not boiling water over the cooked meat to wash away remaining fat.
-Let the meat drain for about five minutes.
+To remove even more fat, place the cooked ground beef in a colander or sieve.
+Pour hot but not boiling water over the cooked meat to wash away the remaining fat.
+Let the meat drain for about 5 minutes.
 Add more seasonings as necessary.
-Add chopped onions and garlic to the pan as you cook the meat for additional flavor.

 - Cattlemen’s Beef Board and National Cattlemen’s Beef Association.
 (2021.)
 Skillet cooking basics.

 - Mayo Clinic.
 (2019.)
 Cuts of beef: A guide to the leanest selections.

 - North Dakota State University.
 (2014.)
 Understanding lean ground beef percentages.

 - U.S. Department of Agriculture.
 (2016.)
 Ground beef and food safety.